Tom Clancy's Ghost Recon Wildlands: Operation Oracle

-Ubisoft announced another update on April 30, 2019, known as "Operation Oracle" featuring Jon Bernthal as Major Cole D. Walker, a Ghost Recon operative who becomes the antagonist of Tom Clancy's Ghost Recon Breakpoint.
-The update was released on May 2, 2019.
 Bowman gives Nomad's team a mission to infiltrate a Unidad facility in a railway tunnel on the Bolivian border.
 Upon entering the facility, the team find dead Unidad soldiers.
 Investigating further, they learn that the facility is being used to test drones reverse-engineered from classified Skell-Tech models that the Ghosts use.
 Nomad's team eventually encounter Cole D. Walker, a fellow Ghost, who has already infiltrated the facility and informs the team that a Skell-Tech engineer named Daniel Rodriguez Arellano has been selling classified information to Unidad and that Bowman is involved.
 They are attacked by Unidad soldiers and are forced to fight their way out of the facility.
 Though Walker insists Bowman cannot be trusted, Nomad persuades him to return Daniel to a safehouse to investigate Bowman's activities further.
 Upon dropping Daniel at the safehouse, Nomad and the team decide to tail Daniel.
 Eavesdropping on his phone calls, the team learn that Daniel is actually a CIA asset that has been compromised and that Unidad is threatening his family.
 Walker soon sets up a meet at an airfield where he shows Nomad the bodies of his team, who were killed by drones Daniel gave to Unidad and that Bowman is responsible for their deaths.
 Walker and Nomad go to a meeting between Bowman and Daniel, but find Unidad have captured Bowman and detained Daniel.
 Nomad interrogates Daniel who reveals that he sold out Bowman to Unidad to protect his family and Walker executes him.
 They regroup and infiltrate a nearby Unidad base to rescue Bowman.
 Escorting her to a safehouse, she claims that Daniel was part of a long-running CIA operation and she was his handler, but never knew the full extent of the mission.
 Despite their conflicting views on how to handle the situation, Nomad ultimately persuades Walker to trust their judgment on Bowman, as she has never given him a reason to doubt her.